Chart Color Schemes

 Westdale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of Westdale (Tamworth Regional - NSW) is estimated to be around 3,237 as of Feb 2026.
-This figure represents an increase of 274 people since the 2021 Census, which reported a population of 2,963 people.
-The change is inferred from AreaSearch's estimation of the resident population at 3,130 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 191 validated new addresses since the Census date.
-This results in a population density ratio of 62 persons per square kilometer.
-Westdale's growth rate of 9.2% since the 2021 census exceeded that of its SA4 region (4.9%) and the Rest of NSW, indicating it as a growth leader.
-Natural growth contributed approximately 63.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Feb 2026, Westdale's population is estimated at around 3,237.
+This reflects an increase of 274 people since the 2021 Census, which reported a population of 2,963 people in the suburb of Westdale (Tamworth Regional - NSW).
+The change is inferred from the resident population of 3,130 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 191 validated new addresses since the Census date.
+This level of population equates to a density ratio of 62 persons per square kilometer in Westdale.
+The suburb's 9.2% growth since the 2021 census exceeded the SA4 region (4.9%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth for Westdale was primarily driven by natural growth that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase in the top quartile of locations outside capital cities, with Westdale expected to expand by 785 persons to 2041, reflecting an overall increase of 22.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to Westdale for years 2032 to 2041.
+Anticipating future population dynamics, a significant population increase is forecasted for the top quartile of locations outside capital cities, with Westdale expected to expand by 749 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.8% in total over the 17 years.

 Frequently Asked Questions - Population